MeteoSwiss-APN/dawn/dawn/examples/tutorial/README.md

 # Getting Started using GTClang & dawn

 In this tutorial the basic usage of **GTClang** will be demonstrated using a simple example.
 We will compile and execute the same stencil three times: once starting from a stencil written with the **GTClang** DSL, once starting by using Python to write SIR, and once handing over SIR to dawn using C++.
-To follow this tutorial, please make sure that you compiled **GTClang** with the `GTCLANG_ENABLE_GRIDTOOLS=ON` flag dawn was built with `DAWN_BUNDLE_PYTHON=ON`.
-The readme's in the gtclang and dawn subdirectories have instructions on how to do that.
+To follow this tutorial, please make sure that you built from the bundle, compiled **GTClang** with the `GTCLANG_ENABLE_GRIDTOOLS=ON` flag, and dawn was built with `DAWN_BUNDLE_PYTHON=ON`.
+The readmes in the gtclang and dawn subdirectories have instructions on how to do that.

 ## Writing a Stencil in the GTClang SIR and Compiling the Stencil

-For the purpose of this exercise, we will write a simple Finite Difference Stencil to find the Laplacian of a function.
-In **GTClang**, this can be achieved using very few lines of code as demonstrated in `laplacian_stencil.cpp`:
+For the purpose of this exercise, we will write a simple finite difference stencil to find the laplacian of a function.
+In **GTClang** this can be achieved using very few lines of code, demonstrated in `laplacian_stencil.cpp`:

 ```
 globals {